 Mounting an external file share#

-Anaconda Enterprise 5 provides a mechanism to mount shared volumes into sessions, deployments, and jobs, using the volumes: section of the platform configuration YAML file.
-In AE 5.4 and earlier, this was limited strictly to NFS volumes.
+Data Science & AI Workbench provides a mechanism to mount shared volumes into sessions, deployments, and jobs, using the volumes: section of the platform configuration YAML file.
+In Workbench 5.4 and earlier, this was limited strictly to NFS volumes.

-With Anaconda Enterprise 5.5+ and the Bring your own Kubernetes option, this capability has been extended to support standard Kubernetes Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
+With Workbench version 5.5+ and the Bring Your Own Kubernetes (BYOK8s) option, this capability has been extended to support standard Kubernetes Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
 This addition allows sessions, deployments, and pods to access a much wider variety of shared volumes.
 The specific set choices available to you will depend on the specific Kubernetes implementation and host.
 See this section of the Kubernetes documentation for a list of volume types—but again, check the documentation for your specific Kubernetes provider for the subset of those choices available to you.

 Before you begin:

-Adding a new file share requires editing the Anaconda Enterprise ConfigMap and restarting the workspace and deploy pods.
+Adding a new file share requires editing the Workbench configmap and restarting the workspace and deploy pods.
 For that reason, Anaconda recommends scheduling a maintenance window for this task and backing up the current version of anaconda-enterprise-anaconda-platform.yml before making changes to it.

 Creating the volume list#

-Volume specifications are provided to Anaconda Enterprise in the volumes: section of the ConfigMap, as seen in the following example:
+Volume specifications are provided to Workbench in the volumes: section of the configmap, as seen in the following example:

 This section is a dictionary with one entry for each mount.